How to Select the Best Business Card for 2025

 Debit cards excel in simplicity and debt avoidance, making them suitable for specific business needs.
 Here are their key advantages, informed by Yahoo Finance and Business.com:

-Debit cards use existing funds, eliminating interest charges or debt risk.
+1. No Interest or Debt Debit cards use existing funds, eliminating interest charges or debt risk.
 This is ideal for startups with tight budgets or owners cautious about borrowing, as noted by Yahoo Finance.
+It helps maintain healthy cash reserves and avoid potential cash flow gaps.

-Debit card transactions typically incur lower merchant fees (0.5–1% vs. 1.5–3% for credit cards), benefiting businesses negotiating with suppliers.
+3. Lower Merchant Fees Debit card transactions typically incur lower transaction fees (0.5–1% vs. 1.5–3% for credit cards), benefiting businesses negotiating with suppliers.
 Yahoo Finance reports that merchants may offer discounts for debit card payments to avoid credit card processing costs.
+Source: Google Finance, 2025Graph comparing merchant fees for credit vs debit card transactions, showing lower costs for debit cards.

 Choosing Between Business Credit and Debit Cards for Small Enterprises